bstroebl/DigitizingTools/help/source/intro.rst

     another layer
 #.
 Splitter: split selected features in active editable layer with
     selected line from another layer
+#.
+MoveNodeByArea: modifies a selected polygon, by selecting a stable
+    node (red) and a node to move (blue).
+The plugin moves the second node automatically to achieve the polygon area as requested by the user

 Planned/discussed tools can be found here http://osgeo-org.1560.x6.nabble.com/more-advanced-editing-tools-td5019552.html